 While it does not have a preventable cause, you can try to learn how to control gestational diabetes with the Indian diet and maybe even be able to prevent the onset if you exercise caution and be careful from the beginning.
 A few risk factors that may lead to the onset of this disease, wherein you will have to be even more careful during your pregnancy would be –

 For all women trying to conceive, whether they have a genetic predisposition or existing insulin resistance or not, it would be important to understand and learn how to control gestational diabetes.
 This is because the diagnosis can get overwhelming if you are not prepared to deal with it.
 Having this knowledge will always come in handy as you might be able to feel more in control if you, or anyone else you know, would have to deal with this unfortunate situation.
 The best part about gestational diabetes is that it goes away once the pregnancy ends and the baby is born.
 However, the reason why gynecologists and endocrinologists ask you to pay much attention to this disease is that, if not treated well, it can develop into Type 2 diabetes and other complications.
 They often recommend that women learn how to control gestational diabetes with diet as it is one of the major factors that would largely be in their hands.
 Read more about diabetes in pregnancy treatment.

-For avoiding or learning how to control gestational diabetes with diet, it would be important to follow a strict diet plan and routine and stick to it.
+For avoiding or learning how to control gestational diabetes with Indian diet, it would be important to follow a strict diet plan and routine and stick to it.
 Of course, it is understandable that pregnancies can cause several, often unhealthy, cravings.
 However, indulging in these cravings in moderation is most often agreed by a majority of doctors.
 Deciding to visit a specialist and dietician would be ideal as they would be able to run the required tests and provide you with a meal plan tailor-made for you and your needs.

 While it is important to know the categories of food you can eat if you are learning how to control gestational diabetes naturally, it is equally important to understand what not to eat so that you can exercise the required control and caution.
 At times, it is understandable to want to have a piece of chocolate or your favorite ice cream, however, any of this should be done after consultation with your doctor

 How to control gestational diabetes with the Indian diet should not be a tough task if you can stick to these food categories and provide your body with the essential vitamins, minerals, and proteins.
 Also know more about diabetes diet chart.

 All doctors primarily recommend for the women to learn how to control gestational diabetes by themselves by indulging in a healthy diet and exercise routine.
 However, other frequently advised aspects would be – lifestyle changes like rest, routine, etc., constant monitoring of blood sugar levels to ensure no complications during or after birth, and medication, if necessary.
 Many doctors also recommend that women participate in yoga and non-tedious exercises and meditation to relax and reduce stress levels.
 Also know about Indian diabetes diet.